benhvt/PostClusteringDifferenceTesting/README.md

 #### figures-codes

-Contains codes to generate the figures presented in the supplementary material
+Contains codes to generate the figures presented in the Web Appendix.

 #### figures

-Contains the main figures of the supplementary materials generated using codes in the figures-codes folder using the simulations-results data.
+Contains the main figures of the Web Appendix generated using codes in the **figures-codes** folder using the **simulations-results** data.

 ## Notes